MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 This displays a `localhost` URL in your terminal, where you can view the dapp in your browser.

 :::note
-1. If you use VS Code, you can run the command `code .` to open the project.
+If you use VS Code, you can open the project by running the command code.
-2. If the development server has been stopped, you can re-run your project using the `npx vite` or `npm run dev` command.
+If the development server has stopped, restart your project by running either the `npx vite` or `npm run dev` command.
 :::

 Open the project in your editor.